 Do I have to take the classes in a specific order?

-For information on coursework requirements, please consult the Academic Catalog.
+For information on coursework requirements, consult the university catalog.

 Is there training available for the online learning environment?